Post-splenectomy syndrome

 Post-splenectomy complications can occur after surgery to remove the spleen.
 Complications may include:

-- Increased risk for severe infections from bacteria such as Streptococcus pneumoniae and Neisseria meningitidis
+• Increased risk for severe infections from encapsulated bacteria such as Streptococcus pneumoniae and Neisseria meningitidis

-- Thrombocytosis (increased platelet count, which can cause blood clots)
+• Thrombocytosis (increased platelet count, which can increase the risk of blood clots)

 The spleen is an organ involved in the production and maintenance of red blood cells, the production of certain circulating white blood cells, as a part of the lymph system, and as a part of the immune system.